top of page

 We are happy to take donations!
 A contribution of leashes, harnesses, collars or food are very helpful for our fosters and dogs.

-A link to our Amazon Wishlist is also on the website.
+A link to our Amazon and Chewy Wishlist's are also on the website.

 Does filling out the surrender form mean that LPR takes every dog?